Menu

 for t in reversed(range(0, r.size)):

-if r[t] != 0: running_add = 0 # Reset sum because this is the game boundary (specific to Pong)
+if r[t] != 0: running_add = 0 # Reset sum for game boundary (Pong specific)

 running_add = running_add * gamma + r[t]